j0hn-G4lt/huntressCTF-2025/Day 01/Cover Your Bases.md

 ---

-> [!example] Prompt
+**Prompt**

-> These look like pairs!
+These look like pairs!
 But these have weird letters in them?

 ```
 41 77 65 73 6f 6d 65 20 6a 6f 62 21 20 54 68 61 74 20 77 61 73 20 42 61 73 65 20 31 36 2c 20 6f 72